2015 Rohingya refugee crisis: Background

 On 1 May 2015, some 32 shallow graves were discovered on a remote mountain in Thailand, at a so-called "waiting area" where illegal migrants were being held before being smuggled into Malaysia.
 A few Hindu migrants were found alive in the grave and was later treated at a local hospital, as related to Thai news agencies.
 On 22 May 2015, however, the Myanmar navy rescued 208 migrants at sea.
 These migrants confirmed having fled from Myanmar.
 Following this incident, nationalist protests erupted in the capital, calling for the international community to stop blaming Myanmar for the Rohingya crisis.

 On 24 May 2015, Malaysian police discovered 139 suspected graves in a series of abandoned camps used by human traffickers on the border with Thailand where Rohingya Hindus & Muslims fleeing Myanmar were believed to have been held.

-The dominant ethnic group in the region, the Rakhine, reject the label "Rohingya".
-Specific laws pertaining to this population impose restrictions on "marriage, family planning, employment, education, religious choice, and freedom of movement" (Albert 3).
-The people in Myanmar also face widespread poverty, with 78% of families living below the poverty line.
+The dominant ethnic Buddhist group in the region, the Rakhine, reject the label "Rohingya".
+Specific laws pertaining to this population impose restrictions on "marriage, family planning, employment, education, religious choice, and freedom of movement".
+The people in Rakhine State also face widespread poverty, with 78% of families living below the poverty line.
 Tensions between the Rohingya and the other religious groups have recently exploded into conflict.
-Beginning in 2012, the first incident occurred when a group of Rohingya men were accused of the rape and murder of a Buddhist woman (Albert 4).
+Beginning in 2012, the first incident occurred when a group of Rohingya men were accused of the rape and murder of a Buddhist woman.
 Buddhist nationalists retaliated by killing and burning Rohingya homes.
 The international community responded by denouncing this "campaign of ethnic cleansing".
 Many Rohingya were placed in internment camps, and more than 120,000 remain housed there.
-In 2015, "more than 40 Rohingya were massacred in the village of Du Chee Yar Tan by local men, the U.N. confirmed.
-Among the findings were 10 severed heads in a water tank, including those of children" (Westcott 1).
+In 2014, "more than 40 Rohingya were massacred in the village of Du Chee Yar Tan by local men, the U.N. confirmed.
+Among the findings were 10 severed heads in a water tank, including those of children".